Carrie Underwood Says She Was Pressured Into Staying Out Of Shape

 It is only recently, she concludes, that she has learned to set her own goals and just focus on them instead of outside noise.
 It must be difficult, though, notes CMT, what with Underwood being one of the biggest names in popular music (and, arguably, pop culture in general).

 Ever since she rose to fame on American Idol in 2005, Carrie Underwood has acted as a role model to country music fans the world over.
 She is a household name, and she has tens of thousands of screaming fans at most of her shows.
-So many eyes are on her at all times and physical appearance is such an unfortunately large aspect of success for the American celebrity that staying focused on personal goals in regards to fitness rather than listening to what others say is undoubtedly a challenge.
+So many eyes are on her at all times and physical appearance is such an unfortunately large aspect of success for the American celebrity that staying focused on personal goals in regard to fitness rather than listening to what others say is undoubtedly a challenge.

 It is also no doubt mentally exhausting to be so closely watched all the time, and Underwood says that working out so much has the added bonus of helping her deal with that added pressure.